 This is an adapted old-fashioned muffin recipe made by mixing the liquid ingredients in one bowl and the dry ingredients in another bowl and then combining the two.
 So easy!

-- Whisk the wet ingredients together in a large mixing bowl.
-There's no need to beat.
+Whisk the wet ingredients together in a large mixing bowl.
+Use a hand whisk; no need for an electric mixer.

-- Combine flour, salt, baking powder, and sugar (the dry ingredients) in a separate bowl and stir together.
+Combine the dry ingredients in a separate bowl and stir together.
 Add the liquid ingredients to the dry ones all at once.

 Baking berry muffins